dfox/graybox-testing.org/tests/index.md

 ```

 In this test, the test data is loaded first by calling the
-loadTestData() function with the name of the test data file, in this
+**loadTestData()** function with the name of the test data file, in this
-case notes.json.
+case **notes.json**.
 The plugin takes care of calling the backend and
-makes the data available to the test run from its callback.
+makes the data available to the test run via its callback.

 Next comes the Nightwatch code which duplicates the steps in the
 specification.
 You can see how the test data is referenced in the